awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-route53recoverycontrol-safetyrule.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `GatingRule`  <a name="cfn-route53recoverycontrol-safetyrule-gatingrule"></a>
-A gating rule verifies that a set of gating controls evaluates as true, based on a rule configuration that you specify\.
-If the gating rule evaluates to true, Amazon Route 53 Application Recovery Controller allows a set of routing control state changes to run and complete against the set of target controls\.
+A gating rule verifies that a gating routing control or set of gating rounting controls, evaluates as true, based on a rule configuration that you specify, which allows a set of routing control state changes to complete\.
+For example, if you specify one gating routing control and you set the `Type` in the rule configuration to `OR`, that indicates that you must set the gating routing control to `On` for the rule to evaluate as true; that is, for the gating control "switch" to be "On"\.
+When you do that, then you can update the routing control states for the target routing controls that you specify in the gating rule\.
 *Required*: No
 *Type*: [GatingRule](aws-properties-route53recoverycontrol-safetyrule-gatingrule.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)